Welcome to Rockwood!

 The health and safety of our students, staff members and our entire community will always be a top priority in Rockwood.
 To help ensure the safety and security of our school communities, we recognize the importance of continually collaborating with emergency management officials to ensure best practices are implemented for school safety; reviewing and evaluating the district’s comprehensive safety plan; and providing professional learning on safety for staff at all levels.
 This includes districtwide options-based response so that staff members are prepared to lockdown, barricade and evacuate students to a safe location outside the school building during an intruder alert.

-With the passage of Proposition 3 in the fall of 2023, the Rockwood School District is developing a systematic plan to address continuing safety upgrade priorities around the district.
+The Rockwood School District continues to prioritize annual safety projects through Proposition 3 funds.
 This includes all exterior doors being connected to a door monitoring system with keypad entries and exterior security camera upgrades by the Technology Department to follow after the door access controls projects are completed.
 Every exterior door that will be updated with the monitoring system will receive upgraded surveillance systems as well.
+Rockwood is also in the midst of an independent, districtwide safety and security assessment, with recommendations to be evaluated and implemented in the future.

 Safety and Security

-Our caring, trained school counselors, social workers and behavior specialists help provide a multi-tiered system of support for our schools.
+Our caring, trained school counselors and social workers help provide a multi-tiered system of support for our schools.

 Social-Emotional Learning